Antoine de Saint-Exupéry: Discovery at sea

-No marks or holes attributable to gunfire were found; however, that was not considered significant as only a small portion of the aircraft was recovered.
-In June 2004, the fragments were given to the Air and Space Museum in Le Bourget, Paris, where Saint-Exupéry's life is commemorated in a special exhibit.
+No marks or holes attributable to gunfire were found, but that was not considered significant as only a small portion of the aircraft was recovered.
+In June 2004, the fragments were given to the Musée de l'Air et de l'Espace (Air and Space Museum) in Le Bourget, Paris, where Saint-Exupéry's life is commemorated in a special exhibit.